Ritual ceremonies of the Imperial Palace

-Rites of Asami after Accession
+A ritual to announce the date that the enthronement will be held to the Kashikodokoro.

 This is an act of state.
-The new emperor makes a statement for the first time (under the old Imperial Household Law, this was called the "Asami Ceremony after Accession to the Throne".
-(Under the old Imperial Household Law, it was called the "Post-Joining Ceremony.)
-The ceremony is held in the main hall (Matsunoma) of the palace, with the emperor in formal attire and the empress in robe décolleté (middle-grade formal attire).
-For the first time since the accession to the throne, the emperor gives a morning visit to his subjects and presents them with the imperial message.
-This is followed by the Prime Minister's address (renamed the "Address of the People's Representative" in the 2019 Post-Accession Asami Ceremony).
+The ceremony is held in the main hall (Matsu-no-Ma) of the palace, with the emperor in formal attire and the empress in robe décolleté (middle-grade formal attire).
+For the first time since the accession to the throne, the emperor gives an audience to his subjects and presents them with the imperial message.
+This is followed by the Prime Minister's address (renamed the "Address of the People's Representative" in the 2019 Post-Accession Audience Ceremony).

-The first day's ceremony was held immediately after the accession.

-The first day's ritual is held immediately after the accession to the throne, and the chief priest performs the Norito at the Three Palace Sanctuaries and the Sages' Palace.
-The rituals of the second and third days are similar, but the ritual of the Imperial Bell and the performance of the Imperial Confession are not performed.

 The ceremony of vassalage

 The ceremony of descent to the vassalage before the Emperor, Empress and Dowager Empress.

 The imperial family members who are to descend to the vassalage attend the imperial palace and make their speeches before the Emperor and Empress, receiving the imperial message from the Emperor and the I-sensei from the Empress.
 The emperor and empress then present the imperial message and the I-i, respectively.